ShivanKaul/Typewriter/README.md

 ```
 Magic is dead.

+But sometimes
-It lives like a refugee, in
+it lives like a refugee, in
 the spaces between your fingers:

 for times when you forget